 First, there needs to be an introduction about how Ellen Page’s career would have been better had she not dropped out of this popular horror movie.
 It could be said that young actresses need to do horror before being A-listers.
 Kristen Stewart had The Messengers on her résumé, Emma Stone had Zombieland under her belt and Jennifer Lawrence had House at the End of the Street (which was made before The Hunger Games but released afterwards).
 Horror is a sign that you can let your hair down.
 Producers want scream queens, not drama queens.
 Many people online had accused Ellen of letting her Oscar nom status get to her head.
 Her leading lady career has been going down straight to Hell (if not straight-to-disc) ever since.
 That Hellish downfall could be attributed to the fact that the actor seen below, Justin Long, was going to play her boyfriend.
 In real life, he was romantically linked with Drew Barrymore.
-They split up.
-He drops out of her directorial début, which Ellen chooses to star in instead.
+They split up then he drops out of her directorial début, which Ellen chooses to star in instead.

 Juno (also Mandate Pictures), which was released in late 2007, had two producers who had the same roles on Peacock and Whip It.
 Nathan Kahane was an executive producer whereas Kelli Konop was a co-producer.
 With the odd exception of Juno, Alexis Auditore was employed as her assistant as she was on DMTH where Kelli was listed as executive in charge of production.
 Nathan was still an executive producer.
 On DMTH and Whip It, Nate had the same assistant – Ashley Lewis.
 Tellingly, Juno and DMTH had the same production designer.
 Most interestingly, Juno and Whip It had the same post-production supervisor.
 Suspiciously, no-one was credited for insurance services on Juno like there would later be on DMTH, Peacock and Whip It.
 Finally, Joe Drake was an executive producer on DMTH, Peacock and Whip It.

 Anyway, I sent an e-mail to someone who worked on DMTH and an Ellen Page movie which I won’t mention because the person wanted to remain anonymous.
 Here was the response…